fluidself/fluidself.org/_books/philosophy/tao-te-ching-annotated-explained.md

 Sages emulate the Mystic Virtue in their interactions with other people.
 They nurture, encourage, teach, and mentor those around them without the need to possess, gloat, or dominate.

 An inflated sense of self-importance causes us to become attached to the praise and approval of our peers.
 It also causes us to fear disapproval and rejection.
-This is why Lao Tzu sees it as the leading source of adversity and trouble--the greatest misfortune.
+This is why Lao Tzu sees it as the leading source of adversity and trouble—the greatest misfortune.

 Note that Lao Tzu does not advocate that we should be completely without ego, or that we should eliminate it.
 We need at least a moderate sense of self to function in society.
-Therefore, it's perfectly fine to value and love the ego--as long as we don't focus so much on ourselves that we neglect the world.
+Therefore, it's perfectly fine to value and love the ego—as long as we don't focus so much on ourselves that we neglect the world.
 As Tao cultivators, we love and value the world.
 Our caution against the sensory stimuli of the material world does not make us distant or uncaring.
 We can be joyously involved with the world and yet totally unaffected by its temptations and distractions.

 Tao cultivators accept reality as it is, rather than as they wish it to be.
 The troubles we encounter in life and the pain associated with them are caused by the disparity between our expectations and the way things are.
 The more stubbornly we refuse to accept, the more we suffer.

 _End sagacity; abandon knowledge_

 The concept is clear: we should put a stop to the obsession with book knowledge and focus on the wisdom of living outside of books.
 It is the ancient Chinese way of telling a bookworm to "get a life."
-The blind pursuit of learning leads to excessive desires--the more you see, the more you want.
+The blind pursuit of learning leads to excessive desires—the more you see, the more you want.
 Excessive desires, in turn, lead to anxiety and misery.

 Lao Tzu went about life with a healthy dose of caution.
 If people considered something to be bad, there was probably a reason for it, so he would proceed with care, even though he understood the relative nature of value judgments.

 The Chinese have a saying: "Take one step back.
 The ocean is wide; the sky is empty."
-What it teaches us is that when we yield in a potentially tense situation, we will suddenly feel a sense of wide open space--and wide open heart.
+What it teaches us is that when we yield in a potentially tense situation, we will suddenly feel a sense of wide open space—and wide open heart.
 Some may see yielding as a sign of weakness.
 Tao cultivators see it as a manifestation of courage and character, amply rewarded by wide open vistas.

 Yielding in the Taoist sense does not mean suppressing the desire to fight.
 Instead, it means we relinquish the need to be defensive.
 Our views do not gain validity when we defend them, nor do they lose validity when we choose not to defend them.
 Therefore, being defensive amounts to nothing more than a tremendous waste of energy.
 Yielding lets us save this energy to be directed to something more constructive.

 Tao cultivators value quality over quantity, and prefer fewer words with more meaning over many words with little meaning.
 Wind and rain (the words of nature) never last for too long.
 Therefore, measuring our words and saying more with less is an excellent way to emulate nature.
 We should express ourselves in a concise manner and return to quietude once we have conveyed our meaning.
-We should also beware of people who claim to study the Tao and yet speak at great length in platitudes--they have no true understanding of this chapter.
+We should also beware of people who claim to study the Tao and yet speak at great length in platitudes—they have no true understanding of this chapter.

 These lines are a way to describe the law of cause and effect.
 The function of the Tao is indifferent and will let us reap what we sow.
 Whether it is the Tao, virtue, or loss, we become what we think about.
 This means that we have the mandate to determine and direct our own thinking.
 Rather than allowing the mind to wander off in random directions, Tao cultivators impose discipline on themselves.
 Using fewer words is only the first stage in this discipline.
 It is followed by quiet introspection, where we consider our purpose in life and the best way to serve that purpose.
 Once we solidify our thoughts on this matter, our path (Tao) through life will become clear.